Overview of the discussion (Photo: US Embassy).

 He hopes that new regulations in Vietnam such as the draft Law on Digital Technology Industry and sandbox mechanisms for digital assets will soon be passed, creating conditions for the market to develop strongly.

-At the same time, it is expected that Vietnam can build a strong Blockchain network like the United States or China, but with a more open, unique approach.
+At the same time, it is expected that Vietnam can build a strong Blockchain network like the US or China, but with its own, more open approach.

 Financial technology is supporting people with many payment solutions (Photo: ST).